stitchdata/docs/_saas-integrations/google-sheets/v1/google-sheets-v1.md

     content: |
       1. Go to [{{ integration.display_name }}](http://sheets.google.com){:target="new"} and log into the Google account associated with the spreadsheet you are looking to integrate.
       2. Open the spreadsheet that you want to use in the integration.
-      3. Your Spreadsheet ID is within the URL to the webpage.
+      3. The Spreadsheet ID is within the URL to the webpage.
 In the image below, the portion of the URL within the blue box is the Spreadsheet ID.
-Keep this readily available to continue with the integration. ([Note that the file should be stored in "My Drive" and not a shared drive, or you will see a "File Not Found" error.](https://github.com/singer-io/tap-google-sheets/issues/7))
+Keep this readily available to continue with the integration. **Note**: The file should be stored in **My Drive** and not a shared drive or you'll receive a [File Not Found error](https://github.com/singer-io/tap-google-sheets/issues/7){:target="new"}.
         {% include layout/image.html file="/integrations/google-sheets-spreadsheet-id.png" alt="Google Sheets URL containing the Spreadsheet ID." enlarge=true max-width="850" %}
   - title: "add integration"
     content: |
       4. In the **Spreadsheet ID** field, enter your Spreadsheet ID you obtained from the [previous step](#obtain-spreadsheet-id). **Note**: To integrate another spreadsheet, you'll need to repeat these steps over again with another {{ integration.display_name }} integration.